Saturday, December 21, 2024

 Bob Swarts had two local (and live) childrens' television shows which aired in Winnipeg, Manitoba from 1965 to 1986.
 These were "Archie and his Friends" in which Swarts took on the character of "Uncle Bob", and "Funtown" in which he took on the roll of "Mayor Bob".
 I was around to watch the tail end of the run between 1983 and 1986.
 During this time, my neighbor had a garage sale where I had purchased two of the albums featured here (Funtown & Petite Sings).
 They became childhood staples in my messed up musical palette (along with The Mini Pops and Engelbert Humperdinck)

 And now for a few notes about these albums...
 Only one of these albums has a date on it, so I'll be piecing together the correct order of release solely based on album packaging, the progression of the album contents, and professional involvement (and yes, there was a bit of it).
-The copies I own are pretty good condition-wise, and one is a first spin from a sealed copy.
+The copies I own are pretty good condition-wise, and two are first spins from sealed copies.
 Given the feedback from readers (and my own experience), "Petite Sings" appears to be the most difficult one to find and also the most sought after.

 Anyway, enough of my yapping.
 Let's get to the albums!